alphagov/rp-onboarding-tech-docs/source/pages/env/envEndToEndTests.rst

 You must provide a full demonstration of all user journeys as part of your `Stage 4 <http://alphagov.github.io/identity-assurance-documentation/stage4/Stage4.html#stage-4>`_ gate review.

 .. important:: If you carry out penetration testing (pen testing) on your end-to-end system, you must not extend this to the hub domain.
 You must only run penetration tests on your own system.
-If you think you have a valid reason for running penetration tests in the hub domain, you must first contact GOV.UK Verify support at idasupport+onboarding@digital.cabinet-office.gov.uk.
+If you think you have a valid reason for running penetration tests in the hub domain, you must first contact GOV.UK Verify support at idasupport@digital.cabinet-office.gov.uk.

 This diagram shows the end-to-end testing flow.
 See below for explanations.